LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

 VPC :
 * CIDR: 10.0.0.0/16.
 This is a private address block.
-* Main Route Table: Service in VPC can communicate eachother with VPC.
+* Main Route Table: Service in VPC that enables communicate each other within VPC.
   * 10.0.0.0/16 : local
 * PublicSubnet
   * CIDR: 10.0.1.0/24